initialcommit-com/git-story/README.md

-  --hide-merged-chains  Hide commits from merged branches, i.e. only display mainline commits (default: False) --reverse             Display commits in reverse order in the Git animation (default: False) --title TITLE         Custom title to display at the beginning of the animation (default: Git Story, by initialcommit.com) --logo LOGO           The path to a custom logo to use in the animation intro/outro (default: logo.png) --outro-top-text OUTRO_TOP_TEXT
+  --hide-merged-chains  Hide commits from merged branches, i.e. only display mainline commits (default: False) --reverse             Display commits in reverse order in the Git animation (default: False) --title TITLE         Custom title to display at the beginning of the animation (default: Git Story, by initialcommit.com) --logo LOGO           The path to a custom logo to use in the animation intro/outro (default: /usr/local/lib/python3.9/site-packages/git_story/logo.png)
+  --outro-top-text OUTRO_TOP_TEXT
                         Custom text to display above the logo during the outro (default: Thanks for using Initial Commit!)
   --outro-bottom-text OUTRO_BOTTOM_TEXT
-                        Custom text to display below the logo during the outro (default: Learn more at initialcommit.com) --no-intro            Omit the intro sequence from the animation (default: False) --no-outro            Omit the outro sequence from the animation (default: False) --max-branches-per-commit MAX_BRANCHES_PER_COMMIT
+                        Custom text to display below the logo during the outro (default: Learn more at initialcommit.com) --show-intro          Add an intro sequence with custom logo and title (default: False) --show-outro          Add an outro sequence with custom logo and text (default: False) --max-branches-per-commit MAX_BRANCHES_PER_COMMIT
                         Maximum number of branch labels to display for each commit (default: 2) --max-tags-per-commit MAX_TAGS_PER_COMMIT
-                        Maximum number of tags to display for each commit (default: 1)
+                        Maximum number of tags to display for each commit (default: 1) --media-dir MEDIA_DIR
+                        The path to output the animation data and video file (default: .)
+  --low-quality         Render output video in low quality, useful for faster testing (default: False) --light-mode          Enable light-mode with white background (default: False)
 ```

 ## Command Examples